Come Touch the Memories on Oldham Farm Tours

-Oldham Farm Tours offer the most unique Kentucky horse farm tours around because touching is not only allowed here – it’s encouraged!
-But not just on horse farm tours, all 13 Oldham Farm Tours are hands-on, interactive learning experiences that will create lasting memories of your Kentucky getaway.
+Oldham Farm Tours and Oldham Farm Stays offer the most unique Kentucky horse farm tours around because touching is not only allowed – it’s encouraged.
+And not just on horse farm tours.
+All 13 farm tours are hands-on, interactive learning experiences that will create lasting memories of your Kentucky getaway.
+We like to call these petting zoos for adults!

 Farm Tour Capital of Kentucky

-Call farms ahead to schedule more than one tour in a day, because we guarantee you’ll be hooked after the first one.
-You’ll want to love and feed the animals, then pick and taste gourmet veggies at Hemmer Hill Sheep Farm – just one of the new Foodie Farm Tours offered.
-Walk and smell the flowers at the nature preserves and botanical garden.
+Call farms at least 24 hours ahead to schedule more than one tour in a day, because you’ll be hooked after the first one.
+You’ll want to love and feed the animals, then pick and taste gourmet veggies at Rootbound Farm, just one of the Foodie Farm Tours offered.
+Walk and smell the flowers on the trails at nature preserves and botanical gardens.
 Milk a cow at the dairy, then ride into a herd of Kentucky bison!

-Oldham farm tours are fun and educational, yet offer a behind-the-scenes glimpse inside the world of Kentucky’s horse industry, the foodie farm movement and “green” initiative farms showcasing conservation and sustainability.
-Another “don’t miss” is the cool brewery and meadery in connected greenhouses at 3rd Turn Brewing Oldham Gardens.
+Oldham County’s farm tours are fun and educational, yet offer a behind-the-scenes glimpse inside the world of Kentucky’s horse industry, the foodie farm-to-table movement and “green” initiative farms showcasing garden, conservation and sustainability.

-Hermitage Farm is a historic world-class equine operation dating back to the 1800s.
-Once visited by Queen Elizabeth, Hermitage Farm added its newest addition to Oldham Farm Tours in 2020 – Barn8 Restaurant & Bourbon Bar.
-The farm operates as a maternity ward and nursery for horses, producing more than 200 Stakes winners since its inception.
-Past thoroughbred residents at Hermitage include a number of champions including Kentucky Derby, Kentucky Oaks and Breeders’ Cup winners.
+Hermitage Farm is a historic world-class racehorse operation dating back to the 1800s.
+One of the few farms to raise a Triple Crown Winner and be visited by Queen Elizabeth, Hermitage Farm added its newest addition to Oldham Farm Tours in 2020 – Barn8 Restaurant & Bourbon Bar, the only farm-to-table restaurant in a horse barn in Kentucky.
+The farm operates as a maternity ward and nursery for racehorses, producing more than 200 Stakes winners since its inception.
+Past thoroughbred residents at Hermitage include Kentucky Derby, Kentucky Oaks and Breeders’ Cup winners.
+You will also find a carriage-driving museum showcasing the carriage from “Gone with the Wind.”

 Visit Second Stride Retired Race Horse Farm to learn first-hand how these special thoroughbred horses start down the path to new careers after racing.
-This informative tour will highlight the kings and queens of Kentucky race-horse heritage.
+This informative tour will highlight the kings and queens of Kentucky’s racehorse heritage.
 Come feed them peppermints and carrots and take the best Kentucky horse farm tour photos imaginable.

 Bison & Bourbon